Atthaualpha/knowledge-abyss/spring/CORE_CONTAINER.md

 ## How wiring works

-To wire beans spring use a **topological ordering** is a way of ordering (graph) a set of items based on their dependencies.
+To wire beans spring use a **topological ordering**, this is a way of ordering (graph) a set of items based on their dependencies.
 The order ensures that if item A depends on item B, then B will always come before A in the ordering.

 ### Wiring vs AutoWiring